Jal (band): Disintegration (2014)

-2014 to 2016
+2014 – 2016

 On 6 January 2014, JAL released the video of their song Lao Guitar from their 3rd Album Pyaas, which as expected by its title, also failed to make an impression.
 While the shooting of Lao Guitar Video, Goher Mumtaz had an accident.
 In May 2014, JAL Performed for Ary Musik series The Floor.
 JAL performed Laiyan Laiyan & Panchi, Dil Haari, Aadat & Tanhai, Ik Aarzu, Woh Lamhay, Dil Haaray Pukaray, Udd Jaana in The Floor Live Sessions for ARY Musik.

 On 17 January 2015, JAL released the video song "Tu Qadam Barhaye Ja" for Pakistan Armed Forces.

-On 21 April 2015, JAL released their music video song "Teray Baajon".
+On 21 April 2015, JAL released their music video song "Tere Baajon".
 The song top all the music charts in few days after it released.
 On 6 September 2015, JAL released the video song "Ooncha" for The official PAF 50th Anniversary of 1965 war.
 On 7 November 2015, JAL released Khel Sajna for Drama Serial Neelam Kinaray For Hum Sitaray.
 The new Single Khel sejna became #1 on taazi charts in just 10 days.
 On 14 November 2015, JAL released the music video of Their First ever Medley from all 3 albums (Signature Mix) which includes these songs Chup Chup, Kash Yeh Pal, Woh Lamhay, Mahiya.
 On 6 November 2016, JAL released the video of their song Tu Muskura from their 3rd Album Pyaas.